 As part of the experiment, Seligman also asked subjects to record how deep their depression was.

-His results showed that those who reported the deepest depression also reported the greatest effect!
+Result: those who reported the deepest depression also reported the greatest effect!

 Be more present in your everyday life

 It’s easy to forget all the good things that happen during a day or week.
 Don’t let stress, bad conscience or negative thoughts take over your everyday life.
 Starting to look for good moments is a great way to remind yourself of what matters in life.

 Take time to set aside a few minutes, just to feel – feel what it does to you to appreciate all that is good.